The Foundation mainly supports research projects and education related to the social sciences.

 The Foundation sends applications out for peer review.

 Research funded by the Marianne and Marcus Wallenberg Foundation must be published with open access, that is, published articles must be archived in openly searchable databases.
+The respective university's rules apply to open access.
 The additional cost for this can be taken up as a direct cost in project applications.

 Direct applications to the Foundation concerning travels, conference fees etc. will not be accepted.
 No grants for individual education are awarded, except for the Foundation’s stipend programs.
 Grants for reconstruction of buildings or interior design or publishing are normally not accepted.
 Grants are only awarded to non-profit organizations.